smcv/vectis/README.md

 -----

 - `vectis bootstrap`

     Create a Debian virtual machine image in which to do builds.

     This command requires root access (via sudo), but you only have to run it once.
 You can run it in a virtual machine by hand if you want.

 - `vectis new`

     Create a Debian-derived virtual machine image in which to do builds.

-    After you have run "vectis bootstrap" once, you can use the resulting virtual machine for "vectis new" to create all your other build environments.
+    After you have run `vectis bootstrap` once, you can use the resulting virtual machine for `vectis new` to create all your other build environments.

 - `vectis sbuild-tarball`

     Create a base tarball for sbuild/schroot.

 - `vectis sbuild`

     Build Debian packages from source.

 Design principles